bobjuventus/UdacityNanodegree/RoboND-Perception-Project/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # 3D Perception

+## This README is a general guideline, please see [writeup.md](https://github.com/bobjuventus/UdacityNanodegree/blob/master/RoboND-Perception-Project/writeup.md) for my writeup.

 Before starting any work on this project, please complete all steps for [Exercise 1, 2 and 3](https://github.com/udacity/RoboND-Perception-Exercises).
 At the end of Exercise-3 you have a pipeline that can identify points that belong to a specific object.

 In this project, you must assimilate your work from previous exercises to successfully complete a tabletop pick and place operation using PR2.